-As you can probably see, the terms easy and affordable are very relative when discussing second residency programs.
+As you can probably see, the terms easy and affordable are very relative when discussing second residencies in the EU.

 This will give you the right to live and work in Cambodia.
 You can then establish a second residence.

-The second reason is to have another place where you potentially might want to live, at least part-time.
-If you are a perpetual traveler and you are looking to establish some bases, Europe is certainly one option for a base.
+It is also an interesting option for having another place where you could potentially live, at least part-time.
+If you are a perpetual traveler and you are looking to establish some bases, Europe is certainly one option.
 However, if you are looking for something a little more frontier with some opportunities to do business or invest, Cambodia would be a great base to set up in Asia.

-Lastly, even if this second residency permit isn’t for you, Cambodia allows pretty much anyone to come as a tourist, extend for a year, and then get a business visa.
-This just goes to show that Cambodia A) Really needs your couple of hundred bucks and B) They are willing to do what it takes to bring investors and business people into the country.
+Cambodia needs your couple hundred bucks and that they are willing to do what it takes to bring investors and business people into the country.

 You won’t find that as much or to the same degree in Europe.
-So, while it’s nice to keep “affordable” EU residency programs on your radar, don’t think that it is your only option.
+Even the non-EU programs still expect a large real estate investment and substantial fees.
+So, while it’s nice to keep “affordable” European residence programs on your radar, don’t think that they are your only option.